ryanelian/instapack/books/tutorial-asp-net-core-mvc.md

 - /wwwroot/js/
 - /wwwroot/css/

+> Bower is deprecated and should not be used anymore!

 Additionally, I also like to delete these files and start with something fresh later:

 - /Views/Home/Index.cshtml
 - /Views/Shared/_Layout.cshtml
 - /Views/Shared/_ValidationScriptsPartial.cshtml

+> The default instapack `aspnet` template comes with [`aspnet-validation`](https://github.com/ryanelian/aspnet-validation) and [`bootstrap.native`](https://github.com/thednp/bootstrap.native) modules which removed the need for JQuery!

 ## Referencing Artefacts